President Trump Seems Determined To Continue The Permanent Campaign

 Or perhaps the campaign continues because it continues.
 The president does not yet seem comfortable in his new office with all the crosswinds and complications of divided powers and shared responsibilities.

-But he remains utterly comfortable on stage — especially in front of an adoring crowd and a national TV audience.
+But he remains utterly comfortable onstage — especially in front of an adoring crowd and a national TV audience.

-Note: A previous version of this story misspelled Bret Baier's first name as Brett.